lammps/lammps/doc/src/atom_style.rst

 calculating repulsive forces which prevent individual physical bodies from penetrating each other.

+The *sph* style is for smoothed particle hydrodynamics (SPH) particles which store a density (rho), energy (esph), and heat capacity (cv).

-For the *spin* style, a magnetic spin is associated to each atom.
+For the *spin* style, a magnetic spin is associated with each atom.
 Those spins have a norm (their magnetic moment) and a direction.

+The *tdpd* style is for transport dissipative particle dynamics (tDPD) particles which store a set of chemical concentration.
+An integer "cc_species" is required to specify the number of chemical species involved in a tDPD system.

-The *wavepacket* style is similar to *electron*, but the electrons may consist of several Gaussian wave packets, summed up with coefficients cs= (cs_re,cs_im).
+The *wavepacket* style is similar to the *electron* style, but the electrons may consist of several Gaussian wave packets, summed up with coefficients cs= (cs_re,cs_im).
 Each of the wave packets is treated as a separate particle in LAMMPS, wave packets belonging to the same electron must have identical *etag* values.

-For the *line* style, the particles are idealized line segments and each stores a per-particle mass and length and orientation (i.e. the end points of the line segment).

-For the *tri* style, the particles are planar triangles and each stores a per-particle mass and size and orientation (i.e. the corner points of the triangle).
+The *sphere* and *bpm/sphere* styles allow particles to be either point particles or finite-size particles.
+If the *radius* attribute is > 0.0, the particle is a finite-size sphere.
+If the diameter = 0.0, it is a point particle.
+Note that by using the *disc* keyword with the :doc:`fix nve/sphere <fix_nve_sphere>`, :doc:`fix nvt/sphere
+<fix_nvt_sphere>`, :doc:`fix nph/sphere <fix_nph_sphere>`, :doc:`fix
+npt/sphere <fix_npt_sphere>` commands for the *sphere* style, spheres can be effectively treated as 2d discs for a 2d simulation if desired.
+See also the :doc:`set density/disc <set>` command.
+These styles also take an optional 0 or 1 argument.
+A value of 0 means the radius of each sphere is constant for the duration of the simulation (this is the default).
+A value of 1 means the radii may vary dynamically during the simulation, e.g. due to use of the :doc:`fix adapt
+<fix_adapt>` command.

 The *template* style allows molecular topology (bonds,angles,etc) to be defined via a molecule template using the :doc:`molecule <molecule>`